yifanlu0227/ChatSim/README.md

 https://github.com/yifanlu0227/ChatSim/assets/45688237/e7ac487c-5615-455d-bb38-026aaaabce70

 Installing either one is OK!
-If you want high rendering speed and do not cares brightness inconsistency, choose `3D Gaussian Splatting`.
+If you want high rendering speed and do not care about brightness inconsistency, choose `3D Gaussian Splatting`.

 <details>
 <summary><span style="font-weight: bold;"> McNeRF (official implement in the paper) </span> as background rendering engine </summary>